apexskier/nova-typescript/CONTRIBUTING.md

 To update, install locally in the `typescript.novaextension` directory, then run `npm shrinkwrap`.

+## Pull Requests

+### Changelog

+All user-facing changes should be documented in [CHANGELOG.md](./CHANGELOG.md).

+- If not present, add a `## future` section above the latest release
+- If not present, add a `###` heading for the category of your changes.
+Categories can include
+   - Breaking - backwards incompatible changes (semver major version bump)
+   - Added - new features (semver minor version bump)
+   - Fixed - bugfixes (semver patch version bump)
+   - Changed - tweaks or changes that don't significantly change how the extension is used
+- Add a single line for each change you've made

 ## Publishing notes

 Always run `yarn build` first, so the `typescript.novaextension/node_modules` directory is cleared.

+Replace `future` in the changelog with a new version, following semver.
+Update the version in the [bug report template](./.github/ISSUE_TEMPLATE/bug_report.md), [`package.json`](./package.json), and [extension manifest](./typescript.novaextension/extension.json).